Reference notes.

 Linux Firewalls

-• firewalld - Zone-based frontend (RHEL/Fedora)
+• firewalld - Zone-based frontend, uses nftables backend by default (RHEL/Fedora)

 iptables Chains